 If you're just glancing at list above, some of the risks of HRT might seem to overwhelm the benefits.
 Could a reduction in vaginal dryness possibly be worth an increased risk of cancer?

 But look at the details.
 The risks of HRT -- while real -- are quite small for an individual person.
 For example, the 2002 Women's Health Initiative study found that ERT increased the risk of strokes by 39%.
 That sounds frighteningly high.
 But the actual number of people affected is very small.
 Out of 10,000 women who are not taking ERT, 32 have strokes each year.
 Out of 10,000 who are taking ERT, 44 have strokes each year.
 That's an increase of just 12 people out of 10,000.

 On the other hand, when it comes to controlling the symptoms of surgical menopause, a huge number of women feel the benefits.
 One out of four menopausal women has severe hot flashes.
 Treatment with hormone therapy cuts down the number of hot flashes per week by 75%.
 So if a woman had 24 hot flashes per week, HRT would drop that number to six.
 That could make a big difference in the quality of their day-to-day life.

 Weighing the Hormone Replacement Therapy Pros and Cons

 When it comes to getting HRT after surgical menopause, deciding what to do isn't easy.
 The contradictory headlines in the media in recent years haven't helped.
-It's easy for a woman to feel like she's making the wrong choice, no matter what she does.
+It's easy for women to feel like they are making the wrong choice, no matter what they do.